 Please upload all relevant files for quick & complete assistance.

 Fascism is regarded as a governmental system guided by a dictator who generally reigns by repressing opponents and criticism vigorously and sometimes viciously, governing all industry and business, and supporting nationalism and sometimes racism.
-The phrase is often capitalised, particularly when referring to Benito Mussolini's dictatorship in Italy from 1922 to 1943, or authoritarian systems comparable to his, such as Adolf Hitler's in Germany and Francisco Franco's in Spain.
-Fascism can also relates to an approach premised on this type of regulation, as well as the application of its methodologies.
-Fascism, in a broader sense, refers to any doctrine or motion that is observed as authoritarian, chauvinistic, and exceedingly right wing, particularly when profoundly opposed to democracy and progressivism.
+The phrase is often capitalized, particularly when referring to Benito Mussolini's dictatorship in Italy from 1922 to 1943, or authoritarian systems comparable to his, such as Adolf Hitler's in Germany and Francisco Franco's in Spain.
+Fascism can also relate to an approach premised on this type of regulation, as well as the application of its methodologies.
+Fascism, in a broader sense, refers to any doctrine or motion that is observed as authoritarian, chauvinistic, and exceedingly right-wing, particularly when profoundly opposed to democracy and progressivism.

 This paper mainly focuses on the discussion of the meaning of fascism in simple terms.